 The main campus of Honolulu Community College has been almost totally rebuilt since 1970.
-Shops and laboratories equipped with appropriate tools and supplies are maintained for instructional programs in over thirty technical-occupational areas, and modern classrooms and laboratories have been built for liberal arts courses.
+Shops and laboratories equipped with appropriate tools and supplies are maintained for instructional programs in over twenty career and technical areas, and modern classrooms and laboratories have been built for liberal arts courses.

-The Campus Center Building offers a modern central setting for student activities, as well as specialized instructional facilities for Communication Arts, Architectural, Engineering and CAD Technologies, Computer Science, and the Pacific Center for Advanced Technology Training.
+The Campus Center Building offers a modern central setting for student activities, as well as specialized instructional facilities for Communication Arts; Architectural, Engineering and CAD Technologies; Computer Science; and, the Pacific Center for Advanced Technology Training.

 A trade-industrial complex provides up-to-date facilities for training in many trade areas.
-Students working toward associate degrees use the complex during the day in carpentry, refrigeration and air conditioning, and welding.
+Students working toward Associate degrees use the complex during the day in Carpentry, Refrigeration and Air Conditioning, and Welding.
 Apprentices and journeyworkers in twenty different trades are trained in its shops and classrooms during evening hours and on weekends.

-The Aeronautics Maintenance facility at Honolulu International Airport, includes completely equipped shops which meet Federal Aviation Agency requirements.
-The Flight Training facility is located at Kalaeloa Airport (Kapolei).
+Airport Training Center: The Aeronautics Maintenance facility at Honolulu International Airport includes completely equipped shops which meet Federal Aviation Agency requirements.

+Pacific Aerospace Training Center: The Flight Training facility is located at Kalaeloa Airport (Kapolei).

-Two transportation technology facilities are located on Kokea Street, makai of the main campus.
+AUTOMOTIVE TECHNOLOGY (AMT) AND DIESEL MECHANICS (DISL) FACILITY: Two transportation technology facilities are located on Kokea Street, makai of the main campus.
 The facilities house well-lighted classrooms and airy shops that complement both theoretical learning and hands-on training in Automotive Technology and Diesel Mechanics Technology.
 The Automotive facility is used during the evening hours and on weekends for in-service skill training.

-The Marine Education and Training Center at Sand Island began operations in 1995 with the Boat Maintenance and Repair Program.
+Marine Education and Training Center: The Marine Education and Training Center at Sand Island began operations in 1995 and is home to the Small Vessel Fabrication and Repair Program (MARR).